Pullusb/sound_waveform_display/README.md

 Adaptative resolution ?
 Custom resolution ?

+UI/UX:
+    - Manage wave Transparency (directly on image or in openGL)
+    -

+optional:
+    - separate height for each spaces
+    - separated left right to top-bottom of the area with audio

 ffmpeg handle:
     - ffmpeg bin path in pref
     - ffmpeg auto check for version